An algebra for covariant observers in de Sitter space: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we developed a framework for incorporating the full $SO(1,d)$ isometry group as a gauge symmetry, while consistently accounting for the presence of multiple observers along arbitrary geodesics.
-In our construction, we introduced a novel concept of a \textit{covariant observer}, whose geodesic is treated not as a fixed background but as a dynamical, fluctuating entity that transforms under the isometry group.
-This allows us to overcomes the symmetry-breaking limitations inherent in CLPW framework with fixed geodesics.
+In this work, we developed a framework that consistently incorporates the full set of second-order gravitational constraints associated with the de Sitter isometry group, while accommodating the presence of multiple observers along arbitrary timelike geodesics.
+The central ingredient of our construction is the notion of \textit{covariant observer}, whose geodesic is treated not as a fixed background structure but as a dynamical object transforming covariantly under the isometry group.
+This perspective evades the symmetry breaking inherent in the original CLPW frameworks based on fixed reference geodesics.